Do you own a property in Nice and dream of renting it out on Airbnb? Beware, the ELAN Law could well upset your plans!

 Penalties:

-Cote d'Azur example: in Antibes, change of use is only permitted in certain districts, to maintain a balance between tourists and permanent residents.
+Côte d'Azur example: in Antibes, a change of use is only allowed in certain neighbourhoods, to keep a balance between tourists and permanent residents.

 Rules for mixed rentals